 Current Management Practices & Policies:

 The Nature Conservancy in Georgia uses a standard framework for decision-making and planning for conservation projects referred to as Conservation By Design.
-The framework takes into account science-based information about the current status of conservation “targets” which is assessed through on-the-ground surveys, remote sensing (most often from freely-available sources such as NAIP imagery), or expert opinion.
+The framework takes into account science-based information about the current status of conservation targets, which is assessed through on-the-ground surveys, remote sensing—most often from freely-available sources such as NAIP imagery—or expert opinion.
 Stakeholder values are also assessed and considered before implementing the development of project goals and strategies.
-Project investments are monitored by senior managers and volunteer Board members to ensure sound financial practices and adequate monitoring of project outputs and outcomes.
-The Atlanta Regional Commission is assessing impacts of the long-range transportation plans on air quality, working with local and state partners on strategies that protect watersheds and conserve resources and developing a comprehensive regional green space plan with local governments.
+Project investments are monitored by senior managers and volunteer board members to ensure sound financial practices and adequate monitoring of project outputs and outcomes.
+The Atlanta Regional Commission is assessing impacts of the long-range transportation plans on air quality, working with local and state partners on strategies that protect watersheds and conserve resources as well as also developing a comprehensive regional green space plan with local governments.
 Trees Atlanta works to protect and improve Atlanta’s urban forest by planting, conserving, and educating.
-All of the partners have similar missions and work with each other and many other organizations that address this project’s community concern.
+All of the partners have similar missions and work with each other and many other organizations to address this project’s community concern.

 Decision Support Tools & Benefits: